SynEdgy/Sampler.DscPipeline/README.md

 ### Examples

-You can review the [Examples](/source/Examples) directory in the Sampler.DscPipeline module for some general use scenarios for all of the resources that are in the module.
+You can review the [DSC Pipeline project](https://github.com/SynEdgy/DscPipeline) directory in the Sampler.DscPipeline module for some general use scenarios for all of the resources that are in the module.

 The resource examples are also available in the [Sampler.DscPipeline Wiki](https://github.com/dsccommunity/Sampler.DscPipeline/wiki).